robinsr/robinsr.github.io/resume/index.md

 * Expertise working collaboratively or in a trusted, individual role where deadlines are utmost
 * Expertise in providing design feedback
 * Experience with agile methodologies
-* Experience mentoring junior engineers and interns
+* Experience mentoring junior engineers

-* Technology
+### Technology

 * Java and JVM technology - Spring, JAX-RS
 * NodeJS - server-side and as build tool and general scripting language
 * AWS - Serverless (lambda), Cloudformation, APM with Cloudwatch,
 * General language polyglot - Java, Ruby, Python, Perl (no really), Javascript

 ## Work Experience